 To request a change to the anticipated start date, applicants must contact the Admissions Office.
-A Deferral fee is charged for individuals who request and are granted a deferral.
-See fees for information.

 2.13 Denial of Admission

 Admission decisions are made using a variety of factors including the merits of an applicant's dossier, completeness of the application, space and availability in the program, etc. Automatic denials of admission may occur if an applicant knowingly falsifies, alters, or plagiarizes elements of their application dossier.